Parliamentary.ai

 This bill will primarily affect:

-• Organizations receiving UK aid, who may need to adjust their proposals and reporting to align with the new focus on gender equality.
+• Organizations receiving UK aid: They will likely need to adapt their proposals and programs to align with the bill’s gender equality focus to be eligible for funding.

 Full Text